Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

     ...music after the repeat...

 What you see above is really just two containers, each with a little text ("\repeat volta n" and "alternative") prepended to their opening curly brace.
-To create that structure in Abjad, we'll need to use the `marktools.LilyPondCommandMark` class, which allows you to place LilyPond commands like "\bar" or
-"\break" relative to any score component:
+To create that structure in Abjad, we'll need to use the :py:class:`~abjad.tools.marktools.LilyPondCommandMark` class, which allows you to place LilyPond commands like "\bar" or "\break" relative to any score component:

 ::